Does your company perform domestic or cross-border transaction with your related party?

 a.
 Taxpayers with a gross revenue of more than 50 billion rupiahs in the previous tax year;

 b.
-Taxpayers with related party transactions in the previous tax year exceeding 20 billion rupiahs or exceeding 5 billion rupiahs if the related party transaction concerns intangible assets, services and interest payments; or
+Taxpayers with related party transactions in the previous tax year exceeding 20 billion rupiahs or exceeding 5 billion rupiahs if the related party transaction concerns intangible assets, services, and interest payments; or

 c.
-If the related party transactions are conducted with related party that located in countries that have lower tax rate than Indonesia.
+If the related party transactions are conducted with related party located in countries that have lower tax rate than Indonesia.

 Those two documents should be available at the lates 4 (four) weeks after the end of tax year.
 It doesn’t have to be filed at the same time as tax return filings, however the taxpayer must provide a summary of the Master File and Local File along with the tax return that also confirms the date of the availability of Master File and Local File.
 When requested by the DGT, those two documents are required to file within one month of the request.